paymill/paymill-gambio/README.md

 # In case of errors

-Make sure the logfile (includes/modules/payment/paymill/log.txt) is writable.
-In case of any errors check this files contents and contact the Paymill support (support@paymill.de).
+In case of any errors check the paymill log entry in the plugin config and contact the Paymill support (support@paymill.de).

 # Notes about the payment process